Tubing Frequently Asked Questions

 Can I get a refund if I don't like the conditions?

 NO. It is up to the person buying the ticket to make an informed decision.
 We suggest you walk over to the tube park - watch the speed - see how it is going before you make your decision.
 Conditions change constantly throughout the day.
 It is best to observe before you buy.
+Don't forget, you can view tubing on our Live Web Cams.

 Can I bring my own sled or tube?